+OUTLINE

-1. OUTLINE DHB Bank N.V.was established as a commercial bank under Dutch law in 1992.
-Headquartered in Rotterdam, the bank conducts its activities through locations in the Netherlands, Germany, Belgium and Istanbul.
-It is a self-reliant and mature organization that possesses all the necessary functions to conduct its operations independently with a total of 128 staff.
-As of year-end 2022, the bank's balance sheet size and equity were EUR 1,723 million and EUR 230 million respectively.
-The bank's business overview is presented under the section 'DHB Bank Overview' of this annual report.
+Founded in 1992, DHB Bank N.V. operates as a commercial bank under Dutch law, with its headquarters situated in Rotterdam.
+The bank conducts its business across locations in the Netherlands, Germany, Belgium, and Istanbul.
+DHB Bank N.V. stands as a self-sufficient and well-established organization, equipped with all essential functions to independently carry out its operations, supported by a dedicated staff of 130 professionals.

+As of year-end 2023, the bank had an asset size of EUR 1,815 million and equity amounting to EUR 246 million.
+A comprehensive overview of the bank's business activities is presented in the 'DHB Bank Overview' section of this annual report.

-wned by HCBG Holding B.V.
-(70%) and Türkiye Halk Bankası A.Ş.
-(30%), DHB Bank has a two-tier management structure, the Managing Board and the Supervisory Board.
+DHB Bank is owned by HCBG Holding B.V.
+(70%) and by Türkiye Halk Bankası A.Ş.
+(30%).
+It features a well-defined two-tier management structure.
+The governance is facilitated through the Managing Board under the supervision of the Supervisory Board.
+Their reports are presented after this outline.

-HCBG Holding B.V., whose principal business activity is to act as a financial holding company, is 100% owned by Dr Halit Cıngıllıoğlu.
-In addition to DHB Bank, the holding has 40.7% shares in Access Financial Services IFN S.A.
-Romania and 7.5% in Demir Kyrgyz International Bank O.J.S.C.
+HCBG Holding B.V.
+(HCBG), primarily functioning as a financial holding company, is entirely owned by Dr Halit Cıngıllıoğlu.
+Beyond its ownership in DHB Bank, HCBG holds a 40.7% stake in Access Financial Services IFN S.A. in Romania and a 7.5% interest in Demir Kyrgyz International Bank O.J.S.C.

 Türkiye Halk Bankası A.Ş.
-(Halkbank), with around EUR 80 billion in balance sheet size, is one of the largest banks by assets in Turkey; its main shareholder is the Turkish Sovereign Wealth Fund with a 91.5% stake, while 8.5% is free float, and with a negligible percentage held by minority shareholders.
-Halkbank, which has established itself as the leading bank for financing SMEs in Turkey, continues its mission to contribute to the country's economic development.
-Halkbank possesses various subsidiaries and affiliated companies in Turkey, mainly in the financial sector, as well as other bank subsidiaries in North Macedonia and Serbia and an affiliate bank in Hungary.
+(Halkbank), with around EUR 80 billion in balance sheet size, is one of the largest banks by assets in Türkiye; its main shareholder is the Turkish Sovereign Wealth Fund with a 91.5% stake, while 8.5% is free float, and with a negligible percentage held by minority shareholders.
+Recognized as the foremost financial institution for SME financing in Türkiye, Halkbank remains steadfast in its mission to actively contribute to the country's economic development.
+Halkbank possesses various subsidiaries and affiliated companies in Türkiye, mainly in the financial sector, as well as other bank subsidiaries in North Macedonia and Serbia and an affiliate bank in Hungary.

-In 2022, DHB Bank continued its operations by creating value for all its stakeholders while living up to its economic and social responsibilities.
+In 2023, DHB Bank pursued its operational objectives and is confident that it generated value for all its stakeholders while continuing to uphold its commitment to both economic and social responsibilities.